PaulUithol/Backbone-relational/README.md

 ## Backbone-relational
 Backbone-relational provides one-to-one, one-to-many and many-to-one relations between models for [Backbone](https://github.com/documentcloud/backbone).
 To use relations, extend `Backbone.RelationalModel` (instead of the regular `Backbone.Model`) and define a property `relations`, containing an array of option objects.
-Each relation must define (as a minimum) the `type`, 'key' and 'relatedModel'.
+Each relation must define (as a minimum) the `type`, `key` and `relatedModel`.
 Available relation types are `Backbone.HasOne` and `Backbone.HasMany`.

-* Bi-directional relations automatically notify related models of changes
+* Bi-directional relations automatically notify related models of changes.
-* Decide how relations are serialized using the `includeInJSON` option (just id, or the full set of attributes, in which case the relations of this object are in turn serialized as well)
+* Decide how relations are serialized using the `includeInJSON` option (just id, or the full set of attributes, in which case the relations of this object are in turn serialized as well).
-* Convert nested objects in a model's attributes into Models when using the `createModels` option upon initialization
+* Convert nested objects in a model's attributes into Models when using the `createModels` option upon initialization.

 ### Example: